-Two persons with pending criminal charges were placed in Carbon County's Accelerated Rehabilitation Disposition (ARD) probation program for first time offenders on Tuesday by Judge Steven R. Serfass.
+Two first time offenders in the criminal justice system were placed in Carbon County's Accelerated Rehabilitation Disposition (ARD) probation program on Tuesday by Judge Steven R. Serfass.

-If a person successsfully completes all conditions of the program their record is wiped clean.
-However, if they fail to complete the program or are revoked from it the Commonwealth reserved the right to prosecute them on all pending charges.
+If a person successfully completes all conditions of the program their record is wiped clean.
+However, if they fail to complete the program, or are revoked from it, the Commonwealth reserves the right to prosecute them on all pending charges.
 A person does not admit guilt in entering the program.

-Serfass ordered him to pay $450 for the costs of the program, get a drug and alcohol (D&A) evaluation and follow any recommendatiion for treatment and his license was suspended for 60 days.
+Serfass ordered her to pay $350 for the cost of the program, get a drug and alcohol (D&A) evaluation and follow any recommendation for treatment and render 15 hours of community service.

 Each defendant must also pay court costs and a $50 per month supervision fee while in the program.